Rome for Christmas or Bust

 but you’ll find one constant — fruitcakes.
 In Italy, fruit-“cake” is

-(pane).
+disguised as bread (pane).
 There’s big bread (panettone), golden bread (pandoro), strong bread (panforte), and sweet bread (pandolce).
 Panforte is a dense mixture of honey, candied

 fruit, nuts, and spices — and it’s rugged enough to toss around at parties and